zithro/qubes-doc/arch-spec-0.3.md

 however, do not deal with any real hardware, as they use Xen-provided frontend drivers to access disk and network virtual devices.

 **4.6.
-AppVM trusted booting**
+AppVM trusted booting** (OUTDATED)

 One interesting side effect of having the common read-only root filesystem shared among all the AppVMs, is that each time the VM boots, it boots into a "clean", i.e. non compromised, state.
-Indeed, even if the VM got somehow compromised, e.g. via a web browser exploit, the next time it boots all the potential changes to the root filesystem will be discarded (the COW backing file will be discarded by storage domain^19 ), and every- thing, starting from the kernel, through the initrd script, and all the system binaries will be automatically re- sorted to the state as they were after the system was installed (or upgraded by the UpgradeVM).
+Indeed, even if the VM got somehow compromised, e.g. via a web browser exploit, the next time it boots all the potential changes to the root filesystem will be discarded (the COW backing file will be discarded by storage domain^19^), and every- thing, starting from the kernel, through the initrd script, and all the system binaries will be automatically re- sorted to the state as they were after the system was installed (or upgraded by the UpgradeVM).
 This brings a very desired security feature for the user.

-However, as soon as the user-provided contents becomes executing, this property is lost.
+However, as soon as the user-provided contents become executing, this property is lost.
 For instance, the user might have installed some plugins to the commonly used applications, e.g. a flash player plugin for the Web browser.
-Those plugins will, of course, be kept in the user's home directory (it cannot be otherwise, as the VM is not allowed to write to the read-only shared root filesystem; whatever it would write there, even if the user had root access in the VM, it would get discarded after the next reboot).
+Those plugins will, of course, be kept in the user's home directory (it cannot be otherwise, as the VM is not allowed to write to the read-only shared root filesystem ; whatever it would write there, even if the user had root access in the VM, it would get discarded after the next reboot).
 If one of the plugins was malicious, the plugin could compromise the system each time the user starts the application that uses them, which might end up being almost always.